Construction Lawyer & Building Solicitors Sydney | Contracts Specialist Law Firm

 Objective Assessment

-• An independent expert provides an unbiased evaluation, free from emotional attachment to the project
+An independent expert provides an unbiased evaluation, free from emotional attachment to the project or relationships with the builder, ensuring a fair assessment.

 Comprehensive Reporting

-• These reports are essential for addressing issues with builders and can be used in dispute resolution if necessary
+Professional reports follow AS 4349.0 standards, providing essential documentation for addressing issues with builders and for use in dispute resolution proceedings.

 Legal Protection